Workforce Development Policy Committee

 Summary of Current Initiatives

-The Workforce Development Policy Committee is currently examining how to increase the capacity of dual enrollment, early college high school, pre-apprenticeship, and apprenticeship programs across Pennsylvania, and has released its report, Prepared for the Future, which offers historical data on the prevalance of these programs in the commonwealth and offers recommendations for moving forward.
+The Workforce Development Policy Committee is currently examining how to increase access to and equity in dual enrollment, early college high school, pre-apprenticeship, and apprenticeship programs across Pennsylvania.

+In 2020, the committee released its report, Prepared for the Future, which offers historical data on the prevalance of these programs in the commonwealth and offers recommendations for moving forward.
 At the beginning of 2021, the committee commissioned the creation of the Task Force on Equity in Dual Enrollment and Pre-apprenticeship Programs and charged it with developing actionable recommendations for state policy in relation to increasing equity in and access to dual enrollment and pre-apprenticeship programs in the commonwealth.

 Ongoing and/or Completed Projects